 This is a re-post from last year.
 The current 35k offer will expire on March 28th, 2018.
 I’ve updated the information to reflect all the recent changes.
 I honestly don’t know if this is the last time we’ll see 35k offer, but it’s possible.
 We do know that this card will likely be discontinued at some point.
 This is a solid offer, but only you can decide if it’s right for you.

-As many of you know, the 35k points bonus on Starwood Preferred Guest Business Credit card from American Express will be reduced tomorrow.
+As many of you know, the 35k points bonus on Starwood Preferred Guest Business Credit card from American Express will be reduced soon.
 Is it a big deal?
-It kind of is…for some.
+It kind of is for some.
 First things first.
 Here are the details on the card, in case you are not familiar with it (bolding is mine):

 - Earn 2 Starpoints® for each dollar of eligible purchases at participating SPG® & Marriott Rewards® hotels.
 Earn 1 Starpoint® for all other purchases.

 - Redeem Starpoints® for free nights at over 1,300 hotels & resorts in over 100 countries and for free flights on over 150 airlines with SPG Flights.
 Some hotels and resorts may have mandatory service charges.

 - Free, unlimited Boingo Wi-Fi at more than 1,000,000 Boingo hotspots worldwide.
 Enrollment required.